FoodStandardsAgency/register-a-food-business-front-end/docs/contribution-guidelines/building-starting-testing-the-app.md

 * `yarn test`

-  Runs all of the unit tests and provides a coverage report
+  Runs all of the unit tests and provides a coverage report.

 * `yarn test:watch`